 D O U B L E R A I N B O W@sa rapita beach, mallorca ||

-Hello again!
-Back to my vacation in Menorca – part two.
-I kept hearing about this festival but everyone was telling me different cities it was in.
-Thankfully the lovely car rental lady at Europcar (NOT Avis – see last post for aggression) told me for certain the festival would be in Es Mercadal on the weekend.
-It is the smaller version of the Sant Joan festival in Ciutadella in May.
+BUT the best one to experience is in Menorca.
+The Sant Joan festival in Ciutadella.
 Which is CRAZY!
 Looks super cool but I would rather have the tamer version of it.
 And it allowed me to come into full contact with the horses!
 Something I doubt would be possible for me at the Sant Joan festival.

 Check out these pics from the Sant Joan festival in Ciutadella.
 Insane in the membrane.